kona-13/Minimal-Sudy-Timer/README.md

 1.)
 Start - this is the user input mode. - User input for hour followed by minutes followed by seconds.
 2.)
 Start with pomodoro timer (45 mins) - this is the 45 min w/ 15 min break pomodoro mode.
 3.)
 Start with pomodoro timer (50 mins) - this is the 50 min w/ 10 min break pomodoro mode.
 4.)
-Start with pomoforo timer (25 mins) - this is the 25 min w/ 5 min break pomodoro mode.
+Start with pomodoro timer (25 mins) - this is the 25 min w/ 5 min break pomodoro mode.
 5.)
 Exit - to exit the application.